 - Unless otherwise specified, assignments should be turned in as a Word (.doc) file.
-Microsoft Office is free/cheap to SJSU students. - Additionally, we will be learning some of the most common applications used in technical writing, such as Adobe InDesign, SnagIt, and MadCap Flare. - You get InDesign for free while you are a SJSU student.
-We will download trial versions of SnagIt and Flare when we get to that part of the semester.
-(Don't download these early!) - Get Microsoft Office/InDesign: http://its.sjsu.edu/services/software/ - If there are ANY other applications that you would like to learn, please don't hesitate to ask me about them.
+Microsoft Office is free/cheap to SJSU students. - Additionally, we will be learning some of the most common applications used in technical writing, such as Adobe InDesign, and SnagIt. - If there are ANY other applications that you would like to learn, please don't hesitate to ask me about them.
 I'm happy to accommodate your individual research interests.